Enphase Energy (NASDAQ:ENPH) Stock Price Up 4.8%

-Several analysts have recently weighed in on the company.
-Guggenheim upped their price objective on Enphase Energy from $92.00 to $93.00 and gave the company a “sell” rating in a report on Wednesday, July 24th.
-HSBC raised shares of Enphase Energy from a “hold” rating to a “buy” rating and set a $166.00 price target for the company in a report on Monday, June 10th.
-Canaccord Genuity Group lowered their price objective on shares of Enphase Energy from $150.00 to $140.00 and set a “buy” rating on the stock in a research note on Wednesday, July 24th.
-Piper Sandler increased their target price on shares of Enphase Energy from $111.00 to $120.00 and gave the company a “neutral” rating in a research note on Monday, July 22nd.
-Finally, Royal Bank of Canada decreased their price target on shares of Enphase Energy from $130.00 to $125.00 and set an “outperform” rating on the stock in a research report on Wednesday, July 24th.
-Four analysts have rated the stock with a sell rating, nine have issued a hold rating and eighteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Enphase Energy currently has an average rating of “Hold” and a consensus price target of $128.76.
+A number of brokerages have recently issued reports on ENPH.
+Roth Mkm reaffirmed a “buy” rating and set a $140.00 target price on shares of Enphase Energy in a research report on Wednesday, July 24th.
+JPMorgan Chase & Co. upped their price objective on shares of Enphase Energy from $124.00 to $130.00 and gave the company an “overweight” rating in a research note on Tuesday, July 16th.
+Canaccord Genuity Group dropped their target price on shares of Enphase Energy from $150.00 to $140.00 and set a “buy” rating on the stock in a research report on Wednesday, July 24th.
+Susquehanna raised their price objective on shares of Enphase Energy from $140.00 to $147.00 and gave the stock a “positive” rating in a research note on Monday, July 15th.
+Finally, Piper Sandler boosted their target price on shares of Enphase Energy from $111.00 to $120.00 and gave the company a “neutral” rating in a research note on Monday, July 22nd.
+Four analysts have rated the stock with a sell rating, nine have issued a hold rating and eighteen have assigned a buy rating to the stock.
+Based on data from MarketBeat, Enphase Energy has an average rating of “Hold” and an average price target of $128.76.

 Enphase Energy Stock Performance

-Enphase Energy (NASDAQ:ENPH – Get Free Report) last issued its quarterly earnings data on Tuesday, July 23rd.
-The semiconductor company reported $0.43 EPS for the quarter, missing analysts’ consensus estimates of $0.49 by ($0.06).
-Enphase Energy had a net margin of 9.12% and a return on equity of 17.30%.
-The company had revenue of $303.80 million for the quarter, compared to analyst estimates of $309.73 million.
-During the same period in the prior year, the company posted $1.16 EPS.
-The business’s revenue was down 57.3% on a year-over-year basis.
-Sell-side analysts anticipate that Enphase Energy, Inc. will post 1.24 earnings per share for the current fiscal year.
+Enphase Energy (NASDAQ:ENPH – Get Free Report) last announced its earnings results on Tuesday, July 23rd.
+The semiconductor company reported $0.43 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.49 by ($0.06).
+Enphase Energy had a return on equity of 17.30% and a net margin of 9.12%.
+The company had revenue of $303.80 million for the quarter, compared to the consensus estimate of $309.73 million.
+During the same period in the previous year, the company earned $1.16 EPS.
+The firm’s revenue for the quarter was down 57.3% compared to the same quarter last year.
+As a group, analysts predict that Enphase Energy, Inc. will post 1.24 earnings per share for the current year.

 Insider Activity at Enphase Energy

-Institutional investors have recently made changes to their positions in the business.
-International Assets Investment Management LLC bought a new position in Enphase Energy during the fourth quarter worth about $53,950,000.
-Cerity Partners LLC lifted its position in shares of Enphase Energy by 25.1% during the 4th quarter.
-Cerity Partners LLC now owns 2,265 shares of the semiconductor company’s stock worth $299,000 after buying an additional 455 shares during the period.
-CWM LLC grew its position in Enphase Energy by 5.9% in the fourth quarter.
-CWM LLC now owns 4,278 shares of the semiconductor company’s stock valued at $565,000 after acquiring an additional 238 shares during the period.
-Illinois Municipal Retirement Fund raised its stake in Enphase Energy by 129.4% during the fourth quarter.
-Illinois Municipal Retirement Fund now owns 7,709 shares of the semiconductor company’s stock worth $1,019,000 after acquiring an additional 4,349 shares in the last quarter.
-Finally, Bank Julius Baer & Co.
-Ltd Zurich acquired a new position in Enphase Energy during the fourth quarter worth $503,000.
-72.12% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently made changes to their positions in the business.
+Clearbridge Investments LLC boosted its stake in Enphase Energy by 58.6% during the 2nd quarter.
+Clearbridge Investments LLC now owns 165,529 shares of the semiconductor company’s stock valued at $16,505,000 after purchasing an additional 61,178 shares during the period.
+Point72 Asset Management L.P. acquired a new position in shares of Enphase Energy during the second quarter worth approximately $2,780,000.
+Kimelman & Baird LLC bought a new stake in shares of Enphase Energy in the second quarter valued at approximately $2,435,000.
+B. Riley Wealth Advisors Inc. grew its stake in shares of Enphase Energy by 16.3% in the second quarter.
+B. Riley Wealth Advisors Inc. now owns 4,620 shares of the semiconductor company’s stock worth $461,000 after acquiring an additional 646 shares during the last quarter.
+Finally, Doheny Asset Management CA acquired a new stake in shares of Enphase Energy in the second quarter worth $8,095,000.
+72.12% of the stock is currently owned by institutional investors.

 Enphase Energy, Inc, together with its subsidiaries, designs, develops, manufactures, and sells home energy solutions for the solar photovoltaic industry in the United States and internationally.
 The company offers semiconductor-based microinverter, which converts energy at the individual solar module level and combines with its proprietary networking and software technologies to provide energy monitoring and control.